Bystander and key witness Donald Williams still reckoning with George Floyd's death

 Williams said he learned to be adaptable and not let people silence him, adding, "I'm a man of adjustment, and that's why I was able to adjust under fire with him saying that to me."

 Several witnesses testified about their guilt over Floyd dying in the encounter.
-Williams said he had no such feeling about that day.
-He believes he did what he could have done at the scene.
+But Williams said he believes he did what he could have done at the scene.

 "I won't guilt myself for Chauvin's murderous actions," said Williams.
 "I won't allow it."